Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/README.md

 > **NOTE:**
 > - Although there are generated parameter markdowns for Azure Commercial Cloud, this same module can still be used in Azure China.
 Example parameter are in the [parameters](./parameters/) folder.
 >
+> - The file `parameters/hubNetworking.parameters.az.all.json` contains parameter values for SKUs that are compatible with availability zones for relevant resource types.
+In cases where you are deploying to a region that does not support availability zones, you should opt for the `parameters/hubNetworking.parameters.all.json` file.
+>
 > - When deploying using the `parameters/hubNetworking.parameters.all.json` you must update the `parPrivateDnsZones` parameter by replacing the `xxxxxx` placeholders with the deployment region or geo code, for Azure Backup.
 Failure to do so will cause these services to be unreachable over private endpoints.
 >
 > For example, if deploying to East US the following zone entries: